Scientists battle 'Ebola of plants'

 The fight against cassava disease is making use of a potent new weapon: genomics.

-The CWP is a highly cosmopolitan venture, with funding from the Bill and Melinda Gates Foundation, and partners in academic institutions around the world.
+The CDP is a highly cosmopolitan venture, with funding from the Bill and Melinda Gates Foundation, and partners in academic institutions around the world.
 One valuable ally is a research group at the University of Western Australia (UWA) -- home to one of the world's most powerful supercomputers.

 The group performs advanced analysis on diseased plant samples from African farms that is currently impossible in the region.